c42f/crowsfoot/README.md

 # crowsfoot

-A theme for the [Pelican](http://getpelican.com) static site generator.
+A fork of [James Porter's](http://jamesporter.me/) theme for the [Pelican](http://getpelican.com) static site generator.
 Looks good, puts words on the internet, doesn't do anything fancy.

 ## Installation